Student Handbook

 An unexcused absence is defined as an absence that is not covered by one of the foregoing exceptions.
 Continued unexcused absences and/or repeated tardiness may be considered cause for disciplinary action.
 In accordance with law, the district may impose appropriate penalties that relate directly to classes missed while unexcused.
 Penalties may include:

-- Loss of privileges
+- Loss of privilege(s) (LOP)

-- Truancy Court
+- Truancy Court Referral

 The administration shall develop procedures to implement appropriate penalties, and may consider the correlation between course failure, truancy and a student dropping out of school in developing procedures, and may implement relevant strategies to re-engage students with a high number of unexcused absences.
 Students and parents/guardians may petition the Board of Education for exceptions to this policy or the administrative procedures provided that no exception shall be sustained if the student fails to abide by all requirements imposed by the Board as conditions for granting any such exception.